Publish doctoral and licentiate theses

 - VH- faculty: On the day of public display it is your responsibility that 4 copies (including notice of dissertation) of the thesis are available at the SLU-library in Uppsala and 1 copy at the Registrar office, Box 7070, 750 07 Uppsala.

-- S-faculty: On the day of public display it is your responsibility that 4 copies (including notice of dissertation) of the thesis are available at the library at the campus where the dissertation takes place and 2 copies at the Registrar office, SLU, 901 83 Umeå.
+- S-faculty: On the day of public display it is your responsibility that 4 copies (including notice of dissertation) of the thesis are available at the library at the campus where the dissertation takes place and 1 copy at the Registrar office, SLU, 901 83 Umeå.